msavin/SteveJobs/README.md

 # The simple jobs queue that just works.

-**NOT WORKING / IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled tasks.
+**IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled tasks.
 It's designed to work with fibers, and works by setting a MongoDB collection and using `Meteor.setTimeout`.

 # How to Use